AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 ## Adding CQL Hooks

-This service is packaged with example [Statin Use for Primary Prevention of CVD in Adults](https://cds.ahrq.gov/cdsconnect/artifact/statin-use-primary-prevention-cvd-adults) and [CMS’s Million Hearts® Model Longitudinal ASCVD Risk Assessment Tool for Baseline 10-Year ASCVD Risk](https://cds.ahrq.gov/cdsconnect/artifact/cmss-million-heartsr-model-longitudinal-ascvd-risk-assessment-tool-baseline-10) CQL Hooks.
+This service is packaged with an example Condition and Medication Count CQL Hook as well as an example [Statin Use for Primary Prevention of CVD in Adults](https://cds.ahrq.gov/cdsconnect/artifact/statin-use-primary-prevention-cvd-adults-clinician-facing-cds-intervention) CQL Hook.
 You can find the hook configs in the _config/hooks_ folder.
 Note that they require the corresponding ELM JSON files in the _localRepsitory_ folder.

 To add other CQL Hooks, add a configuration file for them in the _config/hooks_ folder, and add their ELM JSON to the _config/libraries_ folder, as described in the above section.